U.S. envoy meets India's Modi, signalling end of boycott

 But its chief significance was clear.
 Television footage showed Powell shaking Modi's hand and smiling, while he gave her a bunch of red and yellow flowers.

-The two countries are developing closer commercial and strategic ties and bilateral trade is worth almost $100 billion.
-But their often volatile relationship has been strained by a trade dispute and a row over the arrest of an Indian diplomat in New York after she was accused of visa fraud and underpaying her maid.
+The two countries are developing closer commercial and strategic ties and share almost $100 billion worth of annual trade.
+But their often volatile relationship has come under strain because of a simmering trade dispute and a row over the arrest of an Indian diplomat in New York after she was accused of visa fraud and underpaying her maid.

 "The guy would be prime minister and that's different from being chief minister.
 You can't shut out the prime minister of one of our largest allies and someone who frankly is very pro-American," a congressional source in Washington told Reuters.